 I always make sure there are no adverse effects on signal reception.

-So I never finish a bird-proofing job, without measuring signal strength, and quality both with and without spikes.
+So I never finish bird-proofing antennas, without measuring signal strength, and quality both with and without spikes.

-I love hooking up my Spectrum Analyser (my favorite is the good old Promax MC 377) to the antenna once the job is done.
+I love hooking up my Spectrum Analyser to the antenna upon the job completion.
 The Promax has a ripping CRT display, perfect for real-time frequency analysis).
 This is the perfect setup to ensure there is no discernible difference to the antenna signal with/without the bird spikes attached.

 Love it when a job comes together nicely. 🙂